viamrobotics/docs/docs/appendix/troubleshooting.md

 linkTitle: "Troubleshooting"
 weight: 40
 type: "docs"
-description: "A guide to troubleshooting of a Viam-based robotic system, with fixes to common problems."
+description: "A guide to troubleshooting a Viam-based machine or system of machines with fixes to common problems."
 ---

 This document lists common errors encountered when working with `viam-server` and the [Viam app](https://app.viam.com), and provides simple steps to resolve them.